databudd/pythonfordataanalysis/README.md

 This is my repo for all my python work.

 This repo consists of the following

-- Project 1: Analysing Sales Data
+### Project 1: Analyzing Amazon Sales Data

-- Project 2:
+Tasks completed:
+- Cleaned Data (removed nulls, checked column types)
+- Performed Data Exploration
+- Performed aggegrations to create dataframes for investors